Third siege of Pontevico: Background

 During the fifth and last phase of the Wars in Lombardy, in 1452 the Province of Brescia was invaded and conquered by the Milanese army, commanded by Francesco Sforza, the Duke of Milan.
 In the next year, Jacopo Piccinino (at the head of the Serenissima's army), brought back Pontevico after four days of siege.

 During the summer, the Venetian army, camped at Pontevico, attacked many time the Milanese one, situated in his strongholds of Seniga and Robecco d'Oglio, without ever getting an important win.
-Then, in August after the Battle of Ghedi the Duke get an important win against Piccinino before the autumn, taking control of Ghedi and the Bassa Bresciana Orientale.
+Then, in August after the Battle of Ghedi the Duke got an important win against Piccinino before the autumn, taking control of Ghedi and the Bassa Bresciana Orientale.

 In October, Francesco Sforza conjoined with René of Anjou, King of Naples and Count of Anjou, in addition to being commander of the French Army.
-So, the combined Franco-Milanese army could count on about 25.000 soldiers, starting encircling Pontevico.
+So, the combined Franco-Milanese army could count on about 25,000 soldiers, and started encircling Pontevico.

 Order of Battle

 Duchy of Milan

-The combined army of Duke of Milan and count of Anjou counted 20.000 infantrymen and 3.500 knights.
+The combined army of the Duke of Milan and the Count of Anjou counted 20,000 infantrymen and 3,500 knights.